Artem Pyvovarov

 Artem Volodymyrovych Pyvovarov (Артем Володимирович Пивоваров; born 28 June 1991) is a Ukrainian new wave singer and composer.
-He has won two YUNA Awards: in 2021 for best song, and in 2022 the best performer award.
+He has won two YUNA awards: in 2021 for best song and in 2022 the best performer.

 Biography

 Pyvovarov studied guitar for three months at the age of twelve and began to write songs.
 He went on to gain a diploma as an obstetrician from Volchansky Medical College, and worked as an assistant anesthesiologist.
 He also graduated in environmental science at the Kharkiv National Academy of Urban Economy.

 His musical career began as a member of the group "Dance!
 Dance!", and gained popularity on YouTube in 2012 for acoustic songs.
 Since then, his many recordings have included five albums.
 From 2015 he has also worked as songwriter, in sound production and as director of a number of short films and visualizations.

 In 2022–3 he has performed concerts in Ukraine in support of charities and also to encourage the Ukrainian armed forces.
 In December 2022, despite a power outage during his concert in Cherkasy following a Russian rocket strike, he continued and finished the concert with the audience singing along with him and waving lights.
 Ukraine's Ministry of Defense wrote, "The Ukrainian spirit is unbreakable" alongside footage of the concert.

 In September 2023, Pyvovarov became a coach on The Voice of Ukraine.
 On 29 October, Mykhailo Panchyshyn, a contestant on Pyvovarov's team, won the competition.

 In December 2024, Pyvovarov performed at an open workout in support for Ukrainian professional boxer Oleksandr Usyk at Riyadh Open Season.